Hansmu/nodejs/README.md

 machine code.

 Serialize - translating an object into a format that can be stored or transferred.
 JSON, CSV, XML, and others are popular.
-'Deserialize' is the opposite (convering the format back into an object).
+'Deserialize' is the opposite (converting the format back into an object).

+Semantic versioning follows the pattern MAJOR.MINOR.PATCH (1.7.2).
+* (PATCH) You increment the patch number if some bugs were fixed.
+The code will work fine.
+* (MINOR) You increment the minor number if some new features were added.
+The code will work fine
+* (MAJOR) Big changes.
+Your code may break.

+When using npm, then a caret (^) means that npm will automatically install a higher minor/patch version when they come out.
+Tilde (~) means that only patch versions will be automatically installed.